jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Bullseye (MC)
 Set: H.A.M.M.E.R.
 **Perfect Aim**
-When Bullseye uses **Perfect Aim** it will give him ATK until it’s equalto the defender’s DEF.
-But if theDefender gains or loses DEF laterin the combat, that won’t affectBullseye’s ATK.
+When Bullseye uses **Perfect Aim** it will give him ATK until it’s equal to the defender’s DEF.
+But if the Defender gains or loses DEF later in the combat, that won’t affect Bullseye’s ATK.

 **Everything’s a Weapon**
-With **Everything’s a Weapon**, you’llput the top card ofyour deck into yourKO pile before youchoose which enemycharacter toapply theeffect to.
+With **Everything’s a Weapon**, you’ll put the top card of your deck into your KO pile before you choose which enemy character to apply the effect to.